 After three years of trying to sneakily scoop a spoonful or two while Rivs was out playing soccer, I decided to commit the ultimate blasphemy in his absence.
 Today when he left for school, I brought out the five big juicy passion fruits I had bought earlier this week and set out to make passion fruit butter.
 What a bad mum I am!
 But it was about time I got some ambition back in my belly and increased my passion fruit cooking repertoire to one more recipe.

-This one was simple.
+This passionfruit curd was simple.
 A few tweaks and additions to a couple of internet recipes yielded a butter that was just to my liking – not very sweet, tangy with a hint of lemon.
 I hope you enjoy it too.

 A simple and tangy recipe to use up the season’s last passion fruits.
 This recipe makes approximately 2 small jam jars that can be stored in the fridge, enjoyed over breakfast or used in baking.